Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/modules/monitoring/README.md

 # Monitoring Component

-This component deploys the *shared* monitoring components to the `Management` subscription.
+This module deploys the *shared* monitoring modules to the `Management` subscription.

 It currently consists of: